aospapp/aosp/external/pigweed/pw_sync/docs.rst

   .. cpp:function:: bool try_lock()

-     Attempts to lock the mutex in a non-blocking manner.
+     Tries to lock the mutex in a non-blocking manner.
      Returns true if the mutex was successfully acquired.

      **Precondition:** The lock isn't already held by this thread.
 Recursive locking is undefined behavior.

-  .. cpp:function:: bool try_lock_for(chrono::SystemClock::duration for_at_least)
+  .. cpp:function:: bool try_lock_for(const chrono::SystemClock::duration& timeout)

-     Attempts to lock the mutex where, if needed, blocking for at least the specified duration.
+     Tries to lock the mutex.
+Blocks until specified the timeout has elapsed or the lock is acquired, whichever comes first.
      Returns true if the mutex was successfully acquired.

      **Precondition:** The lock isn't already held by this thread.
 Recursive locking is undefined behavior.

-  .. cpp:function:: bool try_lock_until(chrono::SystemClock::time_point until_at_least)
+  .. cpp:function:: bool try_lock_until(const chrono::SystemClock::time_point& deadline)

-     Attempts to lock the mutex where, if needed, blocking until at least the specified time_point.
+     Tries to lock the mutex.
+Blocks until specified deadline has been reached or the lock is acquired, whichever comes first.
      Returns true if the mutex was successfully acquired.

      **Precondition:** The lock isn't already held by this thread.
 Recursive